matteosaponati/matteosaponati.github.io/_pages/research-loops.md

   <div class="takeaway">
     <strong>Takeaway 1</strong>.
 No, some agents note possible noise in individual runs, but none detect the broken metric itself.
-In this loop-environment setup, every experiment's outcome at face value.
+In this loop-environment setup, every experiment's outcome is accepted at face value.
   </div>

   <div class="figure-block">